rajeshvkothari/oom/README.md

     ```
 ## Summary of options avaiable

-- list-steps, execute-workflow:
+- list-steps:

   There is option called "list-steps-only" key-pair present in API body If the "list-steps-only" value is "true" means we are just list the steps of deployment and if value of it   is "false" it means we deploy model on AWS.

-- workflow engine selection (built-in/argo/argo-container-set):

-- application.cfg:
+- execute-workflow:

-  In application.cfg file we menation all the puccini tosca components.

 ## Deploying Tosca Models
 - **Steps To Deploy:**

-    There are two way to deploy tosca models *1.Docker images* *2.ONAP OOM* and following is the detail explication
+    There are two way to deploy tosca models *1.Docker Containers* *2.ONAP OOM* and following is the detail explication

-  - Docker Images:
+  - Docker Containers:

     There are several models in puccini tosca as follows: